Lo-K-ee/T-machinelearning/README.md

 We have used the Random Forest Classifier model to predict the different types of penguin species we had in our dataset: "Adelie, Gentoo, Chinstrap"

-Feel free to play with the app and let me know how it is!
+Feel free to play with the app and let me know what you think!